PHCitizen/bch-xmr-swap/README.md

 - SwapLock Contract on video: `bchtest:prf659upqyz96d7l4auuxt567fdrnrr4dyt6ddc8s5`
 - SwapLock Tx claim by "Alice": `5d9c13db8c40b2ab29b58a1f480bc90ba0746a7512ed78ceb2467f5084c7193a`

+### Story
+I interested in the bounty thats why i take a look.
+After some research i found that the contract v3 has some error on the signature part, thats why i contacted @bitcoincashautist.
+After exchanging idea, he come up with the contract v4.
+After that i started creating this repo.
+I was afraid to show it because i dont really know if i can finish it on time.
+I don't want to give "false hope" or make anyone waits on me (sorry @bitcoincashautist).

+I almost finish it but i get very busy on school stuff.
+Then i came back again, and thats the time @bitcoincashautist informed me that we are racing for this bounty.
+So finish some missing part and do the testing.

+- Why @mainnet_pat doing the flipstarter?
+    - idk if i am able to make it on time, I still need to go in school😅.
+    - They have much more experience than me
+    - They are well-known in bch community and built many project.

+> I could help if needed.
+But i can't commit.

+### Development

 Run client and server with auto-reload on save
 ```